pingan8787/awesome-ai-tools/README.md

 32. [Tunes For Tales](https://tunesfortales.fun/) 👉 Recommends songs that vibe with your story and emotions.

+33. [AceTagGen](https://acetaggen.com) 👉 Structured prompt builder for Suno AI.
+12-step tag picker with a few thousand tested tags and an open-source scorer on npm.
+Free core, no signup.

 ## 20. <a name='Emails'></a>📥 Emails

 1. [BaruaAI](https://baruaai.com/) 👉 Save time and effort with AI email sequence generation